nicbou/nicolasbouliane.com/content/blog/silence.md

 I unsubscribe from unwanted emails as soon as I get them, so I get very few of them.
 I [created filter](https://support.google.com/mail/answer/6579?hl=en) to delete the few unwanted emails that get through.
 This includes status emails for things I don't need to be notified of, like Amazon receiving the order I just placed.

 Now, I get at most 10 emails a day.
-I sometimes get no emails at all on the weekend.
+Sometimes I don't get any.
 Most of the emails I get are written by a human and addressed to me.

 ### Calendar